What does SDN mean

 As the control logic and algorithms are offloaded to a controller, switches in SDNs may be represented as basic forwarding hardware.
 Switches that support OpenFlow come in two varieties: pure (OpenFlow-only) and hybrid (OpenFlow-enabled).

 Pure OpenFlow switches do not have legacy features or onboard control for forwarding decisions.
 A hybrid switch can operate with both traditional protocols and OpenFlow.
 Hybrid switches make up the majority of commercial switches available today.
-A flow table performs packet lookup and forwarding in an OpenFlow switch.
+In an OpenFlow switch, a flow table performs packet lookup and forwarding.

 OpenFlow reference switch